 Federico’s passion for wedding photography developed earlier than most as he spent many days of his teenage years working in his father’s wedding photography studio in Argentina.

-Federico’s photography style is a fusion of fun whimsical, playful portraits and beautifully captured candid moments.
+Federico’s photographic style is a fusion of whimsical, playful portraits and beautifully captured candid moments.
 Federico’s work has been featured in NJ Bride and Manhattan Bride Magazines and Federico has received several recognitions and awards from the Wedding Wire and The Knot.

 What inspired you to pursue wedding photography?